Flautist and Collaborative Artist

 Tamara has also studied internationally throughout Italy, Canada, The Netherlands, Germany, Switzerland and Sweden as a recipient of the Skills and Development Grant from the Australian Council for the Arts.

 Aside from her chief projects as a classical musician, Tamara also enjoys recording and performing with musicians and artists of other genres.
-She is a blog contributor for CutCommon: The New Generation of Classical Music and has recently launched her own podcast series, MythirdEar.
+She is a blog contributor for CutCommon: The New Generation of Classical Music and the producer and presenter of podcast series, MythirdEar.